 Anyone using the Seminar Room for commercial purposes will incur a charge of $10.00 per hour

 Furniture arrangements must be maintained to comply with fire code

 No alternate setups are allowed

 Does the library have a meeting room that I can reserve?

-The Community Room at each library may be reserved for meetings and private functions.
+The Community Room at each library may be reserved for non profit and public functions.
 Rules and procedures as established under the Meeting Room Policy govern use of the Community Room.
 To promote the accessibility of the Community Room to a wide variety of users, any individual or group is limited to a total of 3 outstanding reservations at one time.

 The library reserves the right to schedule the room for library use as needed